 Woodland disease is also a significant threat to the forest's inhabitants and the forest itself, with much of the UK affected.
 We want to help to restore this.
 Ensuring the biggest impact possible by working with other national charities, trusts and experts in the field.

 When directing our attention to a more local level, we know that Cumbria has a big problem with flooding.
-We want to help to challenge this by building natural flood defences in the form of forests- planed in strategic locations where they can best fight this problem.
-Taking knowledge from Studies in Wales and England, that have confirmed that large amounts of trees on fells significantly reduce the amount of water that flows into streams and rivers.
+We want to help to address this by building natural flood defences in the form of forests- planned in strategic locations where they can best fight this problem.
+Taking knowledge from studies in Wales and England that have confirmed that large amounts of trees on fells significantly reduce the amount of water that flows into streams and rivers.
 They naturally absorb water through their complex root network which can contribute up to 100 gallons of water per tree, per day.
 This incredible result is achieved once the tree has fully grown or is about 18'' in diameter, when working with English Oak.
 We know that our organisation can help to reduce this problem in the coming years and we strive to do so.

 By networking with other local organisations, experts, and communities, we want to stand up against climate change and the problems that come with it.
 Not only for ourselves but for the many endangered species of animals and generations to come.
 With your help and our dedicated team, we can fight this problem and carry on further afield.
 The world needs all the hard-working charities, volunteer groups, companies as well as individuals.
 Who are making a difference and will work together to solve this global crisis.

 We are a registered charity in Scotland (Greener Every Day Scotland - SC050040) based in Dumfries and Galloway.
 We are also operating as a non-profit organisation in England and Wales based in Cumbria.
-This organisation is on route to becoming a charity itself under the name ''Greener Every Day England''.
+This organisation is en route to becoming a charity itself under the name ''Greener Every Day England''.
 Please support us in our journey for change.

 We believe that by planting more forests we can bring people closer with nature.
-This way we can improve our over-all well-being and secure a stable future and safe environment for all.
+This way we can improve our overall well-being and secure a stable future and safe environment for all.
 In this future we can all enjoy nature at its best.